-Stock Option Awards with Performance and Market-based Vesting Conditions

-During the year ended December 31, 2021, the Company awarded options for the purchase 262,990 shares of common stock of the Company containing a performance-based vesting condition, subject to achievement of various performance goals by the end of 2026, including revenue and gross margin targets.
+Stock Option Awards with Performance and Market-based Vesting Conditions performance goals by the end of 2026, including revenue and gross margin targets.
 In addition, during the year ended December 31, 2020, the Company awarded options to purchase 68,250 shares of common stock of the Company containing performance and market vesting conditions, such as option vesting upon occurrence of an initial public offering ("IPO") or other qualifying liquidity event and upon achieving predetermined equity value of the Company at a time of the IPO or other qualifying liquidity event.